Willamette Valley Pinot Noir: Top 7 Producers In 2022

 willamette valley pinot noir

-Why Does Willamette Produce Great Pinot?
+Why Does Willamette Valley Produce Great Pinot Noir?

-While the Willamette gets its fair share of rain, most of it occurs during the winter months when the vines are dormant.
+While the Willamette Valley gets its fair share of rain, most of it occurs during the winter months when the vines are dormant.
 By the time spring rolls around, it’s sunny but still relatively cool.
 This makes for the perfect environment for a temperamental beauty such as Pinot.

-Wine Regions Of Willamette
+Wine Regions Of Willamette Valley

 There are 11 total designated wine growing regions within the Willamette Valley.
 These are referred to as “AVAs” or “American Viticultural Areas.”